askui/askui/docs/docs/general/06-Tutorials/setup-android.md

     adb devices
     ```

-4. Install the ADBkeyboard on the device:
+4. Install the ADBKeyboard on the device:

     ```bash
     # inside ADBKeyBoard-2.0/